 A variety of guidelines and tools have been developed to help determine who can safely be treated at home and who cannot.
 Commonly used tools include the Pneumonia Severity Index (PSI), British Thoracic Society Rule (BSR), and CURB-65.
 All of these assessment tools evaluate several risk factors.
-The more of these risk factors that are present, the less likely that the patient can be safely treated at home.
-The combination of these risk factors determine a specific score or risk group, helping to guide the clinician in the decision.
+The more of these risk factors that are present, the less likely it is that the person can be safely treated at home.
+The combination of these risk factors determines a specific score or risk group, helping to guide the clinician in the decision.
 The results must be used along with the doctor's clinical judgment.

 Some of the important factors used to make a decision include:

 - People who have been living in a nursing home or other residential facility are of greater concern.